-In addition to the college’s main campus, EvCC offers classes at its East County Campus in Monroe, Aviation Maintenance Technical School at Paine Field, Corporate & Continuing Education Center in south Everett, School of Cosmetology in Marysville, and at several other locations in north and east Snohomish County.
+In addition to the college’s main campus, EvCC offers classes at its East County Campus in Monroe, Aviation Maintenance Technology at Paine Field, Corporate & Continuing Education Center in south Everett, School of Cosmetology in Marysville, and at several other locations in north and east Snohomish County.

 According to an independent socioeconomic study of EvCC alumni, EvCC students are measurably better off as a result of their education.

 Students who leave with a two-year college degree earn, on average, twice as much as adults without a high school diploma and 35 percent more than those with a high school diploma or GED.

 Eighty percent of EvCC students stay in the region to work after they leave college.